shagunattri/appOffhackathon/finQ/project/Readme.txt

 5. Create a database with name detsdb
-6. Import detsdb.sql file(given inside the zip package in sql file folder) 7.Run the script http://localhost/dets (frontend) Credential for user panel  OR you can register your self:
+6. Import detsdb.sql file(given inside the zip package in sql file folder) 7.Run the script http://localhost/dets (frontend)
-Username: testuser@gmail.com
-Password: Test @123